jason-paulose/NBA-Free-Agency-Analysis/README.md

 ### Data Exploration

-Before uncovering player performance in the four statistical categories, I carried out the data exploration steps below followed by the main keywords/functions.
+Before uncovering player performance in the 5 statistical categories, I carried out the data exploration steps below followed by the main keywords/functions.

 - **Number of games played in 2019:** FORMAT, COUNT, DISTINCT to aggregate the data
 - **Average maximum and average minimum points scored by each position:** used Common Table Expression to aggregate the same data multiple times